MiyamotoAkira/website/_posts/2015-08-31-in-the-beginning.md

 ### Till Later

 And with this, I have to say "Next time, more".
-Hopefully, if you just arrived here, you will find intersting posts that will inform or entertaing you.
+Hopefully, if you just arrived here, you will find interesting posts that will inform or entertain you.